MrMonsh/Auto-Splitters/Spider-Man 2: Enter Electro/documentation.md

 **Offset:** 0xC1F24

 This address tells us if the game is currently showing a Bugle Headline or not.
 Goes back to 0 when starting a cutscene.

-+ Value 0 means we're currently not seeing a Bugle Headline, value 1 means we are.
+### IsBugleHeadline Values
++ 0: Not watching a Bugle Headline
++ 1: Currently watching a Bugle Headline

 ## IsCutscene
 **Offset:** 0xC1EE0

 This address tells us exactly when we are playing a _pre-rendered_ cutscene.
 This means that mid-level 3D cutscenes do **NOT** count for this variable.

-+ Value 0 means we're currently outside of pre-rendered cutscenes, value 1 means we're currently watching one.
+### IsCutscene Values
++ 0: Not playing a cutscene
++ 1: Currently playing a cutscene

 ## IsDemo
 **Offset:** 0xC28EC

 This address tells us if the game is currently playing a demo or not.
-+ Value 0 means we're currently not playing a demo, value 1 means we are.
++ **This address/value is OBSOLETE and no longer used for the auto-splitter**, as any blue screens coming from Demos are not DeathMenu 3 (ie. Completing a level) but rather DeathMenu 7 (ie. Quitting a level), which won't *ever* prompt a split.

+### IsDemo Values
++ 0: Not playing a Demo
++ 1: Currently playing a Demo

 ## IsLoading
 **Offset:** 0xC2618

 This address tells us if the game's currently loading.
 However, it's a bit inconsistent so I wouldn't rely on it unless paired with an alternative variable (which I do).

-+ Value 0 means the game is not currently loading, value 1 means game's loading.
+### IsLoading Values
++ 0: Not loading
++ 1: Currently loading

 ## IsMainMenu
 **Offset:** 0xC28F8

 This address tells us whether we're currently at the Main Menu or not.

-+ Value 0 means we're currently outside of the Main Menu, value 1 means we're currently at the Main Menu.
+### IsMainMenu Values
++ 0: Not at Main Menu
++ 1: Currently at Main Menu

 ## IsPlaying
 **Offset:** 0xC21F0

 This address tells us if we're currently in the middle of playing _something_, whether it is a regular level, a training room or a demo.

-+ Value 0 means we're currently not playing anything, value 1 means we're playing.
+### IsPlaying Values
++ 0: Not playing a level
++ 1: Currently playing a level

 ## IsSavePrompt
 **Offset:** 0x105110